 Heartbreak can happen when you put yourself out there.
 Unfortunately, with adoption comes a risk of an infamous form of heartbreak brought about by a change of heart by birth parents late in the process.
-I have tried not to pull any punches.
-Rather, I hope this serves as helpful insight into a difficult part of adoption.
+This situation is rare, but that’s no comfort to would-be adoptive parents who find themselves dealing with it..

 Here’s what you need to know.